 The American colonial government paid more sophisticated attention to the minorities.
 Undoubtedly benefiting from their experience in dealing with the indians in the United States, and probably from the state of the social sciences (principally Anthropology) at the turn of the century, the regime adopted specific objectives and policies directed at the minority groups.
-As a basis for policy, for example, ethnographic studies were undertaken for the U.S. Department of the Interior between 1906 and 1910 by Dr. Albert Jenks.
-Individual scholars also privately undertook studies of the non-Christian peoples.
+As a basis for policy, for example, ethnographic studies were undertaken for the U.S. Department of the Interior between 1906 and 1910 by Dr. Albert Jenks.31 Individual scholars also privately undertook studies of the non-Christian peoples.
 These studies now constitute the most valuable and voluminous that have been made since.

 The government created in 1907 the Department of Mindanao and Sulu.
 The name of the office is significant since it shows the attention that the American regime paid to the southern Philippines.
-It was at least a recognition of the resistance of the Muslims to the Spaniards, and lately, their strong assertion of sovereignty with the changeover in colonial masters.
-As a territory considered in need of greater efforts at pacification, Mindanao was headed by a Military Governor, assisted by deputy governors for the sub-provinces of Zamboanga, Cotabato, Davao, Lanao, Agusan, Bukidnon and Sulu.
+It was at least a recognition of the resistance of the Muslims to the Spanlards, and lately, their strong assertion of sovereignty with the changeover in colonial masters.
+As a territory considered in need of greater efforts at pacification.
+Mindanao was headed by a Military Governor, assisted by deputy governors for the sub-provinces of Zamboanga, Cotabato, Davao, Lanao, Agusan, Bukidnon and Sulu.
+32 in 1917 the Bureau of Non-Christian Tribes replaced the Department of Mindanao and Sulu.
+Again, the change in name of the office probably signifies an appreciation of the existence of non-Christian groups other than the Muslims.
+This office was specifically charged with the task of continuing "to work for the advancement and liberty in favor of the regions inhabited by non-Christian Filipinos and to foster by all adequate means and in systematic, rapid and complete manner the moral, material, economic, social and political development of the regions. always having in view the aim of rendering permanent the mutual intelligence between and complete fusion of all the Christian and non-Christian elements populating the provinces of the Archipelago." (italics supplied)

-&lt;sup>30John L. Phelan, The Hispanization of the Philippines (Madison: University of Wisconsin Press, 1959), Ch.
+30John L. Phelan, The Hispanization of the Philippines (Madison: University of Wisconsin Press, 1959), Ch.
 4.

-&lt;sup>31Rudolf Rahman.
+31Rudolf Rahman.
 "Our Responsibility Towards the Cultural Minorities", Science Review (July-August, 1965), pp. 5-12.